miheerdew/delayed-admin/Readme.md

 ### Usage

-There are two ways to use Delayed-Admin, as a timed lock and using the unlock delay.
+There are two ways to use Delayed-Admin: using either the timed lock or the unlock delay.

 1. **Timed Lock:** This will pause administrator access till the specified period of time.